Concert of the Century Celebration: A Gala Evening at Carnegie Hall

 2:00 PM14:00

-Musically Yours, Love Letters in Music
+Rhode Island: Musically Yours, Love Letters in Music

 Violinist Sophia Stoyanovich and pianist Derek Wang will present a recital for the Rhode Island Core Memory Music Series entitled “Musically Yours, Love Letters in Music.”
 The recital will feature Patrick Stoyanovich’s Romance for Violin and Piano, Mozart’s Violin Sonata in E minor K.304, and Richard Strauss’ Violin Sonata in E-flat Major, Op.18.

-Doors Open at 1:00 PM | ticket information here
+Doors open at 1:00 PM | ticket information here

 View Event →

-Doors open at 5:30 PM | more information upon request
+Doors open at 11:30AM | ticket information here

 View Event →